-Microsoft has introduced an option called the Conditional Formatting, to find duplicates in its 2007 version itself.
+Microsoft has introduced an method called Conditional Formatting to find duplicates in its 2007 version itself.
 You will need to follow very few (easy) steps to locate and highlight the duplicates in the sheet.
-I am assuming you have the latest versions of Excel, i.e. 2007 or above.
 Please follow these steps.

 Find and Highlight Duplicates in Excel